 A permanent hired crew takes care of your charter yacht; similar to staff in a villa or hotel.
 They are in charge of your wellbeing, are your personal chef, stewards, engineer, sometimes fitness/sport or dive instructors and deckhands, this list can go on the bigger the yacht.
 Plus of course your charter yachts sea savvy captain, who will be entertaining you with some of the many stories he has to tell.

 Most likely not.
-The rates on BoatsAtSea.com are given and in the database provided, by the management of the Charter Yachts.
+The rates on BoatsAtSea.com are given by the management of the Charter Yachts.
 If there is a discount or a special offer, we are the first ones to know.
 BoatsAtSea.com maintains a close relationship with all the agents; if you are looking for a better rate, then talk to us.
 We can contact some agents and see what we can come up with, just ask us!

 Yes, absolutely!
 Once you have chosen your Charter Yacht and you know the number of your charter sailing group, we will issue a standard and approved CYBA (Caribbean Yacht Broker Association) or MYBA (Mediterranean Yacht Broker Association) Charter Contract.